Crominum/SangheiliRace/README.md

 # SangheiliRace

-The dev branch shouldn't be used at all.
-Merely for testing and updates.
-Go check out the master branch instead.
+This branch is use at your own discretion, as it's merely for testing and developing updates updates.
+Go check out the master branch instead if you want the refined product.